 The ZenBook Flip S is a good-looking laptop, with a black aluminum chassis augmented by Red Copper (Asus’s term) diamond-cut edges.
 The usual Asus concentric swirls adorn the lid.
 It all comes together to make for an elegant design that works as well in a coffeehouse as a conference room.

 The laptop is ruggedly built.
 There’s no flexing, bending, or twisting in the lid, the keyboard deck, or the chassis bottom.
 The 2-in-1 hinge is just a bit too stiff to open with one hand, but it does a great job of holding the display in the right place in clamshell, tent, media, and tablet modes.
-It’s at least the equal of laptops like the HP Spectre x360 13 and the Dell XPS 13, which makes sense given its premium price.
+It’s at least the equal of

 The ZenBook Flip S doesn’t have the thinnest display bezels, which is a departure from other recent ZenBook models.
 The side bezels are thin and the top bezel is reasonable, but the bottom chin is rather large, and in turn makes the overall footprint larger than necessary.
 The Spectre x360 13 is roughly the same size in width, but significantly less deep.
 The ZenBook Flip S is thin, though, at 0.54 inches, and it’s light at 2.65 pounds.
 That compares to the Spectre x360 13, which is 0.67 inches and 2.88 pounds.
 With thinner bezels, the Asus would be more comfortable to carry around.